ISIS wing claims responsibility for Minnesota mall attack

 The Crossroads Mall is expected to reopen Monday.
 Beyond that moment, though, Anderson said the attack will change the city forever.

-"Whenever something as awful as this happens, it's hard for things to be the same as they were," Anderson said.
+"Whenever something as awful as this happens, it's hard for things to be the same as they were," the police chief said.

 The mall stabbing was one of several incidents reported nationwide Saturday.
 In New York City, an explosion ripped through the Chelsea neighborhood, leaving 29 injured.
-A second suspicious device was found a few blocks away, authorities say.
+A second explosive device was found a few blocks away, authorities say.

-In neighboring New Jersey, an explosion went off in a garbage can on the route of a Marine Corps charity run.
+In New Jersey, an explosion went off in a garbage can on the route of a Marine Corps charity run.
 Thousands of people were about to participate in the 5K race in Seaside Park.
 No injuries were reported.

-After the stabber was confirmed dead, the police chief said two search warrants were executed at an address in St. Cloud, and the suspect's vehicle has been impounded.
+After the attacker in Minnesota was killed, the police chief said two search warrants were executed at an address in St. Cloud, and the suspect's vehicle was impounded.
 Though the case may be closed soon, Anderson didn't see things going back to normal.

-For Hersi, she simply hoped just the tragedy would offer an opportunity to bring St. Cloud residents together -- rather than divide them further.
+For Hersi, she simply hoped the tragedy would bring St. Cloud residents together -- rather than divide them further.

-"Let us unite as one Minnesota," Hersi said.
+"Let us unite as one Minnesota," she said.
 "Please let's spread love instead of hate."